 Panama

-In 2026 Panama’s Friendly Nations route still centres on citizenship of an officially listed country plus a real economic or professional tie — commonly employment with a Panamanian company, a qualifying bank deposit, or registered real estate — followed by a provisional residency period before permanent status.
+In 2026 Panama’s Friendly Nations route still requires citizenship of a country on the official list plus a real tie to Panama.
+Common ties are a job with a Panamanian company, a qualifying bank deposit, or registered property.
+You usually get temporary residence first, then permanent status later.

 Key requirements

-Our quiz uses a simplified nationality gate plus modest income as a proxy for employed or “professional” applicants.
-Capital-only routes (bank deposit or real estate) are not represented as a savings slider — read the detail copy and official rules.
+Our quiz uses a simple nationality check plus modest income as a stand-in for employed or professional applicants.
+Bank deposit or real estate routes are not shown as a savings slider.
+Read the details and official rules.

 - SavingsNot modeled as required